jhsoftware/SimpleFailover-Docs/docs/gui_main_sstab.md

  - **Ping...**\
 Clicking this button opens a new command line window running "ping" with this server's IP address.
 For quick diagnostics.

-## Tool bar buttons
+## Toolbar buttons

-When the Servers Sets tab is selected, the tool bar has the following extra buttons:
+When the Servers Sets tab is selected, the toolbar has the following extra buttons:

 - **New server set**\
 Click this button to create a new server set.
 Takes you to the [Server set properties dialog](gui_ssprop.md).